greg-raven/Impeachment-Chronicles/_drafts/sources.md

 [Party That Called Trump 'Hitler' For 8 Years Shocked As Someone Tries To Assassinate Him | Babylon Bee](https://babylonbee.com/news/political-party-that-called-trump-hitler-shocked-someone-would-try-to-shoot-him)

 [Joy Reid suggest Biden recovering from COVID is 'exactly the same thing' as Trump surviving an assassination](https://www.msn.com/en-us/news/opinion/joy-reid-suggest-biden-recovering-from-covid-is-exactly-the-same-thing-as-trump-surviving-an-assassination/ar-BB1qblgY)

----

-We have two choices for the future of our country come November.

-1. We can let Trump win and enact his Project 2025 agenda: Ban abortion nationwide; give tax handouts to the ultra-wealthy while cutting health care and Social Security; and dismantle checks and balances.

-2. OR, we can build on the historic progress President Biden and Vice President Harris have delivered over the past three and a half years and restore reproductive freedom across the country; build a tax system that supports middle-class and working families and makes corporations pay their fair share; and protect voting rights to uphold American democracy.

-Source: Biden Campaign, e-mail 7/18/2024

----

 https://www.youtube.com/watch?v=HotPL809GKo
 https://www.youtube.com/watch?v=zYMaGViu0-I